vivimartini/solar-forecast-postprocessing/DECISIONS.md

 the shift(1) encodes.

 Tried LightGBM on the residual. +0.9% in CV, looked fine.
 Then −15.2% on the walk-forward.
 Ouch.
 Took a while to see why.
-CV was honest so it's not normal overfitting — it's the target moving.
-Mean residual is +152 MW on dev and −320 MW on eval.
-The bias flips sign.
+The temporal CV was leakage-safe, but the later failure is dominated by target
+drift: the mean residual changes from +152 MW in development to −320 MW in evaluation, so the frozen correction acts in the wrong direction.
 Frozen model learns "forecast runs low, add MW", then the forecast starts running high and it corrects the wrong way.
 That's basically the whole finding.

 So dropped the frozen model, just track the recent bias instead — trailing 60d mean of residuals, shift(1) so today doesn't see itself.
 Did it per hour-of-day since the drift isn't uniform through the